raul23/learning-german/grammar.rst

 **-n** (**-n** if the noun already ends in **-e**) at the end of these nouns in all cases, except the nominative singular.
 [V]_

+Check `Collins German Grammar`_ for a detailed list of these weak nouns.

 **Examples:**

 | The name is good.